 Difference Between BPO and Call Center: How they are different?

 - Last Updated: 15 Feb 24

 - 13 min read

 They may appear to be the same and have some similarities, yet they have significant differences.
-And we are here to help you understand the major differences between BPO and call centers.
+In this blog we will help you understand the major differences between BPO and call centers.

 - BPO and call center are not same.